preloadPeople harvest tea leaves on rolling hills planted with tea plants overlooking forested mountains.

 Best places to visit in June in South America

-From solstice celebrations to scintillating wildlife experiences, the wild landscapes of South America are magic in June.
+From solstice celebrations to scintillating wildlife experiences, South America’s wild landscapes offer some of the best cheap places to travel in June.

 An elderly man draped in a colourful patterned cape playing a musical instrument while sitting on the rocks.